 Outcomes

-FRAME I provides NGET with a scalable and transparent foundation for risk-informed decision-making.
-It enhances business ability to anticipate and mitigate asset failures, complements existing frameworks like and supports the transition toward a more adaptive, intelligence-led asset management strategy.
+- FRAME I provides NGET with a scalable and transparent foundation for risk-informed decision-making.
+It enhances business ability to anticipate and mitigate asset failures, complements existing frameworks and supports the transition toward a more adaptive, intelligence-led asset management strategy.

 Recommendations for further work